IanBellomy/Introducing-CoffeeScript-and-FramerJS-/readme.md

 These materials walk through fundamental programming concepts using CoffeeScript and FramerJS.

-Intended use: Lessons are numbered; Open the first pdf; Print it out; Read it and copy the code by hand; Move to the next; Otherwise follow the instructions.
+Intended use: Lessons are numbered; Open the first pdf; Print it out; Follow the instructions; Move to the next.

 The goals of these materials are: